Two-thirds of New York voters say Santos should resign: poll

-Two-thirds of New York voters think that disgraced freshman Rep. George Santos (R-N.Y.) should resign from Congress, according to a new poll, after his early political career has been marred in scandal.
+Two-thirds of New York voters think that disgraced first-term Rep. George Santos (R-N.Y.) should resign from Congress, according to a new poll, after his early political career has been marred in scandal.

 The poll found that Santos hasn’t garnered much support from any constituency, including from his own party.
 With just 17 percent of respondents having a favorable opinion of the lawmaker, including just 23 percent of Republicans, Santos is facing heat from back home.